Drake–Kanye West feud

-American rapper Kanye West and Canadian rapper Drake have been involved in an on-and-off feud stemming from 2009.
+Canadian rapper Drake and American rapper Kanye West have been involved in an on-and-off feud stemming from 2009.
 The conflict has unfolded over several years and has involved public statements, social media exchanges, and musical releases.

 2009–2017: Background

-West and Drake had a fair share of interactions before their disputes.
+Drake and West had a fair share of interactions before their disputes.
 West directed the music video for "Best I Ever Had," Drake's 2009 debut single.
 West also featured in Drake's 2009 single "Forever" alongside Eminem and Lil Wayne.
 Furthermore, West also wrote for and produced Drake's 2010 single "Find Your Love," alongside Jeff Bhasker, No I.D. and Drake himself.
 During an interview with The Source, Drake revealed he wanted to be better than West and surpass him one day.
 In May 2011, Drake rapped in the song "I'm on One": "I'm just feeling like the throne is for the taking (watch me take it)", referencing Kanye's joint album with Jay-Z, Watch the Throne that dropped in August 2011.
 In 2012, Drake and West were neighbors in Hidden Hills, California.
 After this however, Drake and West would still be on good terms at least until 2018, as both of them featured in Big Sean's "Blessings" in 2015, and West would have features on Drake's "Pop Style" along with Jay-Z and also on "Glow" in 2016 and 2017 respectively and also produce tracks from Drake's 2016 album Views with Drake also having writing credits on tracks from West's The Life of Pablo the same year.
 On August 1, 2016, West joined Drake on stage at Drake's annual OVO Fest festival and the two artists hinted at a potential joint album being in the works.
 Later that month, a billboard was posted in Los Angeles with West and Drake's record labels, G.O.O.D.
 Music and OVO Sound's respective logos, with text reading "Calabasas is the new Abu Dhabi", referencing their residential neighborhood, further teasing the album.
 However, the album was likely scrapped due to West voicing disdain over local radio stations continued broadcast of DJ Khaled's "For Free" single, which heavily featured Drake.